jseltzer7/encova-button/readme.md

 0.0.2 - 7/7/20 2:45 CST - Forgot to run `npm run build`, commit and push then published to NPM

-0.0.2 - Update - Working correctly!
+0.0.3 - Minor update - 7/7/20 3:11 CST - Working correctly!
 Imported well into the React Application - needed the customElements polyfills added to index.js in order to run.
 Polyfill imported from loader folder in index.js, component imported from component name in any file it is used in.

 # Runtime